Typically, when nurses are walking down the hallway, they aren’t going to be tucking in their scrubs. That’s just how it is.

 In a perfect world, they would always have their scrubs tucked in.

-If they were always having to tuck in their scrubs, it would get dirty and they might accidentally touch people who are interacting with them.
+If they were always having to tuck in their scrubs, they would get dirty and they might accidentally touch people who are interacting with them.

 It also makes it harder to grab things out of your pocket.

-There are legitimate reasons as to why they should, but it’s unrealistic to expect them to do it all of the time.
+There are legitimate reasons why they should, but it’s unrealistic to expect them to do it all of the time.

 Working in the hospital can be incredibly stressful to be able to manage and having your scrubs out when you just lounging about could make things better for you.